AsmaBRZ/asmabrz.github.io/_posts/2021-01-17-crowd-detection.md

 Now, let's move on to local density threshold optimization.

 ### 2.5.2 Local density threshold optimization
 The optimization of the local density threshold is different from the optimization of the fractal dimension threshold. $$t_{LD}$$ filters the number of white pixels within a given patch of the image.
 It takes a value in the interval [0,1].
 Concretely, the number of white pixels is computed for each patch.
 Let $$max_{patch}$$ be the maximum number of white pixels.
-If the number of white pixels of a given patch is greather than $$max_patch$ x t_{LD}$$, then the patch is kept to be used later to construct the mask.
+If the number of white pixels of a given patch is greather than $$max_patch x t_{LD}$$, then the patch is kept to be used later to construct the mask.

 To optimize $$t_{LD}$$, I have performed the localization process many times.
 Each time, $$t_{LD}$$ was set to a different value.
 At the end of the process, the $$t_{LD}$$ which allows the best localization is selected.
 Thus, the value of the local density threshold is set to $$t_{LD} = 0.7$$.